leftthomas/ACRNet/README.md

 ### Test Model

 ```
-python test.py --model_file --data_name thumos14 --model_file result/thumos14_model.pth
+python test.py --data_name thumos14 --model_file result/thumos14_model.pth
 ```

 ## Benchmarks

 The models are trained on one NVIDIA GeForce GTX 1080 Ti GPU (11G).
-All the hyper-parameters are the default values according to the papers.
+All the hyper-parameters are the default values.

 ### THUMOS14